-BW Gold is permitted to operate a diesel-fuel fired, double chamber incinerator (Environmental Management Act Authorization #106530; Appendix A).
-The Authorization allows a maximum discharge rate of 110 m3/minute and maximum waste feed of 1.1 tonnes/day.
-Authorized waste for incineration includes putrescible camp waste, paper, cardboard and lumber scraps that cannot be recycled.
-Condition 2.1.3 of the Authorization requires that every effort be made to minimize incineration of plastics.
-The capacity of the incinerator will be evaluated during construction.
-In the event there is insufficient capacity, BW Gold will apply to increase incinerator capacity.
+BW Gold is permitted to operate a diesel-fuel fired, double chamber incinerator (Environmental Management Act Authorization #110650).
+The Authorization allows a maximum discharge of 1,584 standard cubic metres per hour and discharge must not exceed a total particulate matter concentration of 30 mg/m (standard volume).
+Authorized waste for incineration includes putrescible camp waste, paper, cardboard, and lumber scraps that cannot be recycled.
+Invasive plants removed from site may be included in the organic waste stream for incineration.